 Property name Description plugin-identifier The identifier for this plug-in.
 This identifier should be unique for all Server FlexResponse plug-ins on this Enforce Server.
 A best practice is to define this property in the plug-in properties file.
 Alternatively, this value can be specified in the metadata class.
 This value is mandatory and it must be specified in at least one place, either in the configuration properties file, or the plug-in metadata class.
 If any response rule is assigned to this Server FlexResponse plug-in, do not change this identifier in your properties file. credential-reference.credential Specifies a reference to a named credential to authenticate access, for example to an inventory database.
 The value of this property must refer to a named credential that was defined on the Enforce Server.
-The credential-reference in the property name provides a method to differentiate between multiple credentials in the properties file. inventory-credential.credential= InventoryDB1 See "Authenticating access with a stored credential" on page 19. custom name These optional custom parameters are required to pass information to your plug-in.
-Example: These parameters are passed to each invocation of the plug-in and can option be made available at the time this plug-in is constructed. test1.value.1 or made a tanació de circ timo emo prag in lo conociación test1.value.2 timeout Optional parameter with the timeout in milliseconds for the execution threads for this plug-in.
+The credential-reference in the property name provides a method to differentiate between multiple credentials in the properties file. inventory-credential.credential= InventoryDB1 See "Authenticating access with a stored credential" on page 19. custom name Example: test1.value.1 These optional custom parameters are required to pass information to your plug-in.
+These parameters are passed to each invocation of the plug-in and can optionally be made available at the time this plug-in is constructed. test1.value.2 timeout Optional parameter with the timeout in milliseconds for the execution threads for this plug-in.
 The default is 60000 (one minute).
 If the timeout value is reached, the user interface shows the Server FlexResponse plug-in status as failed, and the incident history is updated with a timeout message.
 If you change the value of this property in the properties file after the plug-in is loaded, you must stop the Vontu Incident Persister and Vontu Manager services, and then restart them.

-Table 3-2 Parameters in the custom plug-in properties file (continued)
+Parameters in the custom plug-in properties file (continued) Table 3-2